newpatiente2e/docs/docs/15-install-prerequisites.md

 ## A computer

-You will need a computer with a 64-bit operating system.
+You'll need a computer with a 64-bit operating system.
 The labs have been tested on Windows 10/11 (latest updates), macOS 12.6, and Ubuntu 20.04/22.04.

 ## An Azure Subscription